lukso-network/docs/docs/standards/access-control/lsp6-key-manager.md

 }
 ```

 Below is an example use case.
-An ERC725Account can allow some applications to add/edit informations on its storage via `setData(...)`.
+An ERC725Account can allow some applications to add/edit information on its storage via `setData(...)`.
 The account can restrict such Dapps and protocols to edit the data keys that are only relevant to the logic of their applications.

 ![LSP6 Allowed ERC725YDataKeys overview](/img/standards/lsp6/lsp6-allowed-erc725ydatakeys-overview.jpeg)